Compare Extended-Stay Hotels Total Value: Parking, Laundry, Breakfast & Snacks (2026)

 Wood vs. Aluminum Pergola Cost in 2026 (Full Comparison)

 Wood vs. Aluminum Pergola Cost in 2026 Wood pergolas cost $25 to $55 per square foot installed in 2026, while aluminum pergolas cost $30 to $60 per square foot -- making them nearly equal in upfront cost.
 The real cost difference emerges over time: a $5,000 wood pergola requiring $300/year in maintenance costs $11,000 over 20 years, while a comparable $7,000 aluminum pergola costs $7,300 total.
 Aluminum wins the long-term value contest.
-I tracked 5 pergola projects last year -- 3 cedar, 2 aluminum -- and the maintenance reality is what changes most homeowners' minds after year 3.
+Across 5 pergola projects tracked last year -- 3 cedar, 2 aluminum -- the maintenance reality is what changes most homeowners' minds after year 3.
 A beautiful cedar pergola in Virginia looked stunning at installation.
 By year 2, the UV had grayed the wood and the homeowner spent a weekend and $400 on power washing and staining.
 The aluminum pergola next door?
 A 30-minute hose-down twice a year.
 Same look, zero weekends lost.
-Use our Pergola Calculator(/construction/pergola-calculator)...
+Use our Pergola Calculator(/construction/pergola-calculator) to...